dphfox/wolf/docs/design/06-lets.md

 ---
 layout: page
 title: Lets
-page_number: 8
+page_number: 6
 ---

-The `let` keyword allows you to reuse parts of expressions by giving them names.
+Lets allow you to introduce names for the duration of a block.

 ## Basic use

+Any number of lets can be defined in a block before the final expression.

-Lets are formed of a few pieces:
+Each let is formed of a few pieces:

 - The `let` keyword, to indicate new names are being introduced.
-- Some names to introduce to the current block.
+- A *capture* that introduces names (this will be elaborated on later).
 - A colon `:` to separate the names from the expression.
-- The expression to be reused.
+- The expression to be captured / named.

-In the simplest case, a `let` introduces one name.
+In the simplest case, a let introduces one name.

 ```
 let four: 4